jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Add accessibility checks.
 - [x] Add CI that runs lint, tests, and production build.

+### P2 — Social Metadata, SEO, and Automatic Maintenance

+- [x] Visually review the 1536 × 1024 Open Graph card for legibility, content accuracy, and consistency with the DDCF visual language.
+- [x] Emit complete route-specific Open Graph and X card metadata, including the social image and alternative text, on all four primary routes.
+- [x] Validate the Person and WebSite JSON-LD graph, including identity, EPFL affiliation, email, canonical URL, and verified profile links.
+- [x] Enforce `noindex, nofollow` on the Carlos staging build and independently validate `index, follow` for the Joaquin production build.
+- [x] Add weekly Dependabot version updates for npm and GitHub Actions on `agentic_web_design`.
+- [x] Add a weekly production-mode SEO, structured-data, and external-link maintenance workflow.
+- [x] Record and automatically compare the reviewed runtime security baseline: three high alerts and one medium alert affecting the transitive `postcss` and `sharp` versions pinned by Next.js 16.2.12.
+- [!]
+Activate the same scheduled maintenance and Dependabot configuration in the Joaquin repositories after the owner makes `agentic_web_design` the production/default branch.
+GitHub reads scheduled workflows and `.github/dependabot.yml` from the repository default branch.

 ### P2 — Documentation, Dependencies, and Assets

 - [x] Reconcile stale route checklists in `frontend/src/app/agent_instructions.md`.